Automattic/vip-design-system-bridge/docs/README.md

 ## Using the Script

 This section is devoted to understanding how you can ingest the exported data using the script, so it's inserted into your `theme.json`.

+## Using the Data from the Script

+This section is devoted to understanding how the data that was inserted into the `theme.json` can be used in the editor.